ringcentral/ringcentral-api-docs/docs/basics/errors.md

 | 400                 | MSG-350    | No content disposition                                                                                                      |
 | 400                 | MSG-351    | No file name in content disposition                                                                                         |
 | 500                 | MSG-352    | Message content is null                                                                                                     |

+## Exponential Backoff

+The Exponential Backoff approach helps to avoid overwhelming backend servers with excessive request retries, making ongoing incidents more severe, and preventing clients from being penalized for making an excessive number of requests.
+The basic idea is that the client retries with exponentially increased intervals up to a certain threshold: if the server is down temporarily, it will not be overwhelmed with all the requests hitting it at the same time when it comes back up.

+When the app experiences an error that is caused by a server issue and retries are allowed, the following strategy is recommended.

+- Your app should have the following configuration options:
+  - Initial retry interval (e.g. 2 seconds)
+  - Maximum number of retries (e.g. 5)
+  - Optional maximum retry interval (e.g. 60 seconds)

+- In case of an error that may be handled by retries:
+  - If a `Retry-After` header was provided in response, retry after the provided interval.
+  - Otherwise
+    - The first retry should occur after the configured initial retry interval
+    - The wait interval for each next retry should be calculated as 2 * previous-retry-interval
+    - Repeat until the maximum number of retries is reached, OR
+    - Once the maximum retry interval is reached, repeat with the last interval until the maximum number of retries

+The example of exponential backoff retry intervals with 2 seconds / 8 retries configuration:

+* 2 seconds
+* 4 seconds
+* 8 seconds
+* 16 seconds
+* 32 seconds
+* 64 seconds
+* 128 seconds
+* 256 seconds

+The example of exponential backoff retry intervals with 2 seconds / 50 retries / 60 seconds max configuration:

+* 2 seconds
+* 4 seconds
+* 8 seconds
+* 16 seconds
+* 32 seconds
+* 64 seconds
+* 64 seconds
+* 64 seconds
+* ... (until 50 attempts reached)